Projects

 Year

-Installed in February 2023, for fruit and vegetable wholesaler Green Endeavour and Suncoast Fresh, these gardens wrap around a commercial warehouse space in Brisbane Markets.
+Installed in February 2023, for fruit and vegetable wholesaler Suncoast Fresh these gardens wrap around a commercial warehouse space in Brisbane Markets.

 The green spaces are both demonstration and working edible gardens that showcase a range of crops that Suncoast Fresh regularly source, alongside hard-to-find varieties and demonstrate the possibility of doing green space differently.
 Normally, warehouses are surrounded by a straight-line assortment of standard landscaping plants.
 Instead, this warehouse garden and rooftop is a cornucopia of food, native habitat, and biodiversity.

-Produce from the Suncoast Fresh rooftop garden has recently received national acclaim, being recognised as a National Finalist of the 2025 Delicious Harvey Norman Produce Awards.
+Produce from the Suncoast Fresh gardens has recently received national acclaim, recognised as a National Finalist in the delicious.
+Harvey Norman Produce Awards 2025.

 Client: